12 October 2022

 Plan your visit to the Yorkshire Dales

 There is more than enough to see and do in the Yorkshire Dales to keep visitors coming back again and again.
-If you have been inspired to plan a short break or getaway to this well-loved National Park you’ll find lots of gorgeous Yorkshire Dales cottages that combine original features with stylish design and stunning views.
+If you have been inspired to plan a short break or getaway to this well-loved National Park you’ll find lots of gorgeous cottages and luxury Yorkshire lodges that combine original features with stylish design and stunning views.

 Here are just some suggestions of places to stay: